sulova/Data_Science_Disease_SVM/README.md

 A good data wrangler knows how to integrate information from multiple data sources, solving common transformation problems, and resolve data cleansing and quality issues.

 # Exploratory Data Analysis
+Exploratory Data Analysis (EDA) is a pre-processing step to understand the data.
+There are numerous methods and steps in performing EDA, however, most of them are specific, focusing on either visualization or distribution, and are incomplete.
 Now we will make necessary imports and try to load the dataset to jupyter notebook.

 ```python